 All internal phone calls are free of charge inside your network (i.e. extension calls).
 However, you will need to connect to the outside world at some point, whether that is to the PSTN, a person using VoIP or the cellular network.
 To connect to the outside world, you will need a SIP trunking service.
 These trunks are very inexpensive, often under $20 per trunk and are highly scalable based on your demand.
 For quotes on SIP trunks, use the form at the top of this page or visit our SIP trunking section and compare prices and user reviews for providers.

-For small businesses it is often more cost effective, and of course manageable, to look at a hosted PBX solution.
+For small businesses it is often more cost effective, and of course manageable, to look at a hosted PBX switch.
 With a hosted solution all the capital equipment is stored remotely at your service providers premises.
-There is also no maintenance or skilled personnel needed for hosted systems, all you need to look after are the phones themselves and they are usually auto-provisioned by the VoIP provider.
-For more information on this type of solution consult our hosted PBX section.
+There is also no maintenance or skilled personnel needed for hosted systems, all you need to look after are the phones themselves and they are usually auto-provisioned by the service provider.

-An IP PBX is a great investment for medium and large businesses, often saving 60 to 80% on your monthly bills.
-They are highly configurable systems though they do require a skilled IT person to maintain the phone system.
-Internal calls are free and for external calls, a SIP trunking provider can greatly reduce your costs to the outside world.
+An IP PBX switch is a great investment for medium and large businesses, often saving 60 to 80% on your monthly bills.
+They are highly configurable switches though they do require a skilled IT person to maintain the phone system.
+Internal calls are free since all switching is performed on your local network and for external calls, a SIP trunking provider can greatly reduce your costs to the outside world.
 The actual capital costs can be small if you are willing to invest some time learning an open-source system.

 Small businesses are advised to look at a hosted PBX in the cloud since it is relatively inexpensive and removes all the worry of maintaining a PBX.